-Income derived from the property by a non-UK resident company will be subject to income tax at the basic rate of 20%.
-This tax is subject to a 'withholding' regime which means that the tenant or other paying entity must deduct the tax due and account for it directly to the tax authority, HM Revenue & Customs ('HMRC').
-In most cases, the holding company or other owning entity will register under HMRC's 'non-resident landlord scheme' which will allow it to receive income gross, deduct expenses, calculate taxable profits, and submit a UK tax return in the usual way.
+Income derived from the property by a non-UK resident company will, from April 2019, be subject to tax at a rate of 19%.
+This tax may be subject to a ‘withholding’ regime which means that the tenant or other paying entity must deduct the tax due and account for it directly to the tax authority, HM Revenue & Customs (‘HMRC’).
+In most cases, the holding company or other owning entity will register under HMRC’s ‘non-resident landlord scheme’ which will allow it to receive income gross, deduct expenses, calculate taxable profits, and submit a UK tax return in the usual way.

-Deductible expenses for tax purposes can include interest charges on borrowing and so gearing will generally result in tax-efficiency as well as amplification of investment performance.
-Many investors introduce borrowing in order to achieve this result.
+Deductible expenses for tax purposes can include interest charges on borrowing and so gearing will generally result in tax- efficiency as well as amplification of investment performance.
+Although there are provisions that may limit the full deductibility of interest, many investors introduce borrowing in order to achieve this result.

 It is not unusual for the seller’s ‘capital allowances’ to be transferred, in whole or part, to the buyer.
 These are ‘writing down’ allowances against taxable profits in respect of historic capital investment in plant and machinery.
 The allowances are at the rate of 18% a year, with an 8% rate applying to ‘integral features’, and generally have effect on a ‘reducing balance’ basis.
 Each year the allowance is applied to the balance of expenditure after deduction of previous years’ allowances, for example the 18% allowance is applied to 100% of the qualifying expenditure in the first year but to only 82% of the expenditure in the following year and so on.
 This means that around 75% of the expenditure is ‘written down’ over the first seven years.